Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-3dpoclock/TASKS.md

 * Reading Comprehension — Understanding written sentences and paragraphs in work related documents.
 * Education: 74% of respondents, has Bachelors Degree, 9% of respondents has Post-baccalaureate and 9% of respondents have a Master’s degree
 * Wages: $56.11 hourly, $116,720 annual
-* Top industry:
+* TOP INDUSTRY:
 * Management of Companies and Enterprises (14% employed in this sector)
 * Professional, Scientific, and Technical Services (14%)
 * Manufacturing (11%)
 ### Engineers
 * ONET-SOC code and title: 17-2141.00 - Mechanical Engineers
 * 5 most important tasks they carry out (provide the importance score, in Details):
- Read and interpret blueprints, technical drawings, schematics, or computer-generated reports.
+* Read and interpret blueprints, technical drawings, schematics, or computer-generated reports.
- Research, design, evaluate, install, operate, or maintain mechanical products, equipment, systems or processes to meet requirements.
+* Research, design, evaluate, install, operate, or maintain mechanical products, equipment, systems or processes to meet requirements.
- Confer with engineers or other personnel to implement operating procedures, resolve system malfunctions, or provide technical information.
+* Confer with engineers or other personnel to implement operating procedures, resolve system malfunctions, or provide technical information.
- Develop, coordinate, or monitor all aspects of production, including selection of manufacturing methods, fabrication, or operation of product designs.
+* Develop, coordinate, or monitor all aspects of production, including selection of manufacturing methods, fabrication, or operation of product designs.
- Investigate equipment failures or difficulties to diagnose faulty operation and recommend remedial actions.
+* Investigate equipment failures or difficulties to diagnose faulty operation and recommend remedial actions.
 * Is this job routine?
 Your judgment (0-10): 6
 * Is this job cognitive?
 Your judgment (0-10):9
 * 5 most important skills they require to possess (provide the importance score, in Details):